-• Autoimmune diseases (for example, lupus and scleroderma).

-- A weakened immune system (for example, currently taking drugs that weaken the body's natural resistance to disease). - Conditions that interfere with wound healing and blood clotting. - Reduced blood supply to breast tissue. - Radiation to the breast following implantation. - Clinical diagnosis of depression or other mental health disorders, including body dysmorphic disorder and eating disorders.
+- Autoimmune diseases (for example, lupus and scleroderma). - A weakened immune system (for example, currently taking drugs that weaken the body's natural resistance to disease). - Planned chemotherapy following breast implant placement. - Planned radiation therapy to the breast following breast implant placement. - Conditions that interfere with wound healing and blood clotting. - Reduced blood supply to breast tissue. - Clinical diagnosis of depression or other mental health disorders, including body dysmorphic disorder and eating disorders.
 Please discuss any history of mental health disorders with your surgeon prior to surgery.
 Patients with a diagnosis of depression, or other mental health disorders, should wait until resolution or stabilization of these conditions prior to undergoing breast implantation surgery.